 Suggestions for speakers

-Demonstration: Show some.
+Demonstration: Show some videos of older people using the web from:

 Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone

 Videos of people with disabilities using the Web

 Activity: Show some simulations of low vision; get participants to experience some impairments, e.g. using the mouse with other hand and browsing some sites with text enlarged.